History of beer: Medieval Europe

 Beer was one of the most common drinks during the Middle Ages.
 It was consumed daily by all social classes in the northern and eastern parts of Europe where grape cultivation was difficult or impossible, and brewing it was considered a common household task, orchestrated by women.
 Though wine of varying qualities was the most common drink in the south, beer was still popular among the lower classes.
 The idea that beer was consumed more commonly than water during medieval times is considered by some historians to be a myth.
-Water was cheaper than beer, and towns/villages were built close to sources of fresh water such as rivers, springs, and wells to facilitate easy access to the resource.
 Though probably one of the most popular drinks in Europe, beer was frequently disdained as being unhealthy, possibly because ancient Greek and more contemporary Arab physicians had little or no experience with the drink.
 In 1256, the Aldobrandino of Siena described the nature of beer in the following way:

 But from whichever it is made, whether from oats, barley or wheat, it harms the head and the stomach, it causes bad breath and ruins the teeth, it fills the stomach with bad fumes, and as a result anyone who drinks it along with wine becomes drunk quickly; but it does have the property of facilitating urination and makes one's flesh white and smooth.